 Why observability and monitoring are both critical

-The reality is that an error will inevitably arise, nothing can be perfect.
+The reality is that an error will inevitably arise; nothing can be perfect.
 In this context, both observability and monitoring capabilities are required.
 True observability platforms are your ultimate insurance policy — a critical investment to confidence in the face of reality.

 Neither observability or monitoring is new.
 For example, logging has been the traditional method used since the dawn of programming.
 Similarly, for decades, Modern APMs have been a staple of Operations teams.
 Although both are considered DevOps tools, all based on outdated logging techniques unfit for the modern era, as neither provide true observability in cloud-native or remote environments.
-Neither really live up to the needs of the modern DevOps toolchain.
+Neither lives up to the needs of the modern DevOps toolchain.

 Defining cloud-native and microservices

-Microservice and serverless disaggregation can be achieved using VMs, however, this is increasingly done using containers.
+Microservice and serverless disaggregation can be achieved using VMs.
+However, this is increasingly done using containers.
 Containers (enabled by platforms like Docker and Kubernetes) bringing VM abstraction down to the application layer, allowing the best and most modern languages to be used within subsections of a single application.

 The problem of observability in microservices and cloud-native

 Microservices (and serverless) have quickly created new best practices for application development.
-However, they have smuggled in a problem.
+However, they have smuggled in a dilemma.
 Using traditional tools, it is impossible to keep track of what is going on within these distributed environments.
 This challenge is primarily created by the multiple dependencies this kind of architecture introduces.
-The isolation of containers (often used to create microservices) adds to the problem.
+The isolation of containers (often used to develop microservices) adds to the problem.
 So, too, does the accelerate speeds of DevOps and CI/CD release cycles.